REMEMBER YOU ARE A PARTNER WITH YOUR CHILD'S TEACHER IN CREATING THE OUTCOME OF THEIR FUTURE

 Effective praise focuses on effort and progress rather than ability.

-There are two main types of motivation: extrinsic and intrinsic.
-Extrinsic motivation includes all the outside ways we try to influence a student, such as rewards, prizes or grades.
+EXTRINSIC MOTIVATION includes all the outside ways we try to influence a student, such as rewards, prizes or grades.
 Intrinsic motivation comes from within your child.
 With extrinsic rewards we get temporary results, but for long-term impact, we need to help students activate their intrinsic motivation.

-Intrinsic motivation is what comes from within.
+2] INTRINSIC MOTIVATION is what comes from within.
 It is internal opposed to external.
 With intrinsic motivation, kids appreciate activities for the sake of those activities.
 They enjoy learning and the feelings of accomplishment that accompany the activity.
 There are many benefits to intrinsic motivation.
 Students tend to earn higher grades, score higher on achievement tests, prefer challenging activities, and are more confident about their abilities.

 It's similar to looking at the ocean.
 I love watching the waves, but I am only seeing the surface.
 I don't see the perilous undercurrents.
 Similarly, extrinsic motivation looks good, but we don't notice the dangers.
 Also, the true beauty of the ocean is underneath the surface.
 As we go deeper, there are beautiful marine creatures and coral.
 Instead of short-lives waves, I can see long-lasting beauty.
 And that is intrinsic motivation.